jgccon/tfst/src/clients/tfst-dev/docs/openiddict/index.md

+---
+id: openiddict
+title: OpenIdDict
+description: Welcome to the documentation for TFST.AuthServer, TFST.API, and tfst-demo projects.
+sidebar_position: 3
+---

 # TFST Openiddict Documentation

 Welcome to the documentation for TFST.AuthServer, TFST.API, and tfst-demo projects.
 This guide is designed to help users and developers understand the architecture, configuration, implementation, and security of the projects.